 Annotated Bibliography: Multiculturalism and Cultural Competence in Evaluation, Select References 1995-2007

-This bibliography was complied for the Cultural Competence in Evaluation Task Force by Mona Amer and Samantha Matlin, Yale University School of Medicine.
+This bibliography was compiled for the Cultural Competence in Evaluation Task Force by Mona Amer and Samantha Matlin, Yale University School of Medicine.
 Some of the references are theoretical or provide general guidelines for cultural competency while others are empirical studies that evaluate ethnic or culturally specific programs.
 They’re organized in three categories under General References and six categories under Illustrative Examples.

-Public Statement on Cultural Competence in Evaluation
+American Evaluation Association Statement on Cultural Competence in Evaluation

 This document was adopted by the AEA membership in April, 2011 and is the result of work over a six-year period by the Cultural Competence in Evaluation Task Force of the AEA’s Diversity Committee.
 The Statement discusses the role of culture and cultural competence in quality evaluation, why cultural competence in evaluation is important, and essential practices for cultural competence.